 Over the past 15 years, Mr Kelly has primarily handled complex individual and mass tort jury trials on behalf of corporate clients.
 He has obtained favourable jury verdicts in catastrophic injury and wrongful death product liability cases on behalf of tobacco companies, automobile manufacturers, trucking companies and construction companies.
 He has tried commercial cases involving allegations of defective construction, improper roadway design, diseased agricultural products, insurance bad faith, sexual harassment, first-party insurance coverage and housing discrimination.

 Mr Kelly has been recognised for his trial skills by the American College of Trial Lawyers and the American Board of Trial Advocates.
 He is also active in the Product Liability Advisory Council, the Federation of Defense and Corporate Counsel, the Defense Research Institute and the American Inns of Court.

-This biography is an extract from The International Who's Who of Product Liability Defence Lawyers which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Product Liability Defence which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication

 Nominees have been selected based upon comprehensive, independent survey work with both general counsel and private practice lawyers worldwide.
 Only specialists who have met independent international research criteria are listed.